-The Holy Spirit has raised in the Neocatechumenal Way various modalities of evangelization, of apostolic mission and of consecration, which have been confirmed and promoted by the various Pontiffs of the Church.
+The Holy Spirit has raised in the Neocatechumenal Way various modalities of evangelization, of apostolic mission and of consecration, which have been confirmed and promoted by various Popes of the Church.

 Parish community of communities

-After the announcement of the Kerigma, communities arise in the parish, brothers who live this Christian initiation.
-Progressively, among them begin to appear the signs of faith, and love for the enemy.
+After the announcement of the Kerygma, communities are born in the parish, brothers who live this Christian initiation.
+Progressively, among them begin to appear the signs of faith, unity and love for the enemy.
 This moral miracle will call those who are far away to encounter Jesus Christ.
 The Christian community will bring the love of God to all men.

-“You not only do the apostolate because you are what you are, in a stimulus for rediscovery and recovery the true, authentic and effectiv Christian values, that otherwise could remain almost diluted in ordinary life.
+“You not only do the apostolate by being what you are, with an incitement to rediscover and recover the true, authentic and effective Christian values, that otherwise could remain almost diluted in ordinary life.
 No!
 You put them in evidence, you make them emerge, and you give them a truly exemplary moral splendor because, well, with this Christian spirit, you live this Neocatechumenal community …

-Living and promoting this awakening is what you you call a form of “post-Baptism” that you can renew in the Christian communities today the effects of maturity and deepening that were performed in the early Church since the period of preparation for Baptism …
+Living and promoting this awakening is what you call a form of “post-Baptism” that can renew in today’s Christian communities the effects of maturity and deepening that were happening in the early Church in the period of preparation for Baptism …

-You take it later: whether before or after, I would say, is secondary.
+You do it after: whether before or after, I would say,it is secondary.
 The fact is that you look at the authenticity, to the fullness, to the coherence, to the sincerity of the Christian life.”

 St. Paul VI, May 8, 1974

-“The praxis and norm of the Church have introduced the sacred habit of conferring baptism to newborns, leaving that the baptismal rite would concentrate liturgically on the preparation that, in the early days, when society was deeply pagan, it preceded baptism, and it was called the catechumenate.
-But in today’s social environment, this method needs to be integrated with an instruction, by an initiation to the Christian’s own lifestyle, following the baptism, that is, of a religious assistance, of a practical training to Christian fidelity, of an effective insertion into the community of believers, which is the Church …
+“The praxis and norms of the Church have introduced the sacred custom of conferring baptism to newborns, concentrating in the baptismal rite its preparation that, in the early days, when society was deeply pagan, preceded baptism, and it was called the catechumenate.
+But in today’s social environment, this method needs to be integrated with an instruction, by an initiation to the Christian’s lifestyle, following the baptism, that is, of a religious assistance, of a practical training to Christian fidelity, of an effective insertion into the community of believers, which is the Church …

-Here is the rebirth of the name “catechumenate”, that certainly does not want to invalidate or diminish the importance of current baptismal discipline, but you want to apply it with a method of gradual and intensive evangelization, which reminds and renews in a certain way the catechumenate of other times.
-Those who have been baptized need to understand, rethink, appreciate, to support the priceless fortune of the received sacrament.”
+Here is the rebirth of the name “catechumenate”, that certainly does not want to invalidate or diminish the importance of current baptismal teaching, but wants to apply it with a method of gradual and intensive evangelization, which reminds and renews in a way of the catechumenate of other times.
+Those who have been baptized need to understand, rethink, and appreciate, to support the priceless gift of the sacrament they have received.”

 St. Paul VI, January 12, 1977

-One of the main charisms or fruits of the Way is that of the itinerant-catechists.
+One of the main charisms or fruits of the Way is that of itinerant-catechists.
 Thanks to them, it has spread across the five continents.
-The international responsible team of the Way constitutes teams of itinerant catechists – who are usually made up of a priest, a married couple and a celibate/single person; or a presbyter, a celibate/single man and a celibate/single woman–, to be sent to the nations to initiate and guide the realization of the Neocatechumenal Way.
+The international responsible team of the Way establish teams of itinerant-catechists – which are usually made up of a priest, a married couple and a celibate/single person; or a priest, a celibate/single man and a celibate/single woman- to be sent to the nations to initiate and guide the realization of the Neocatechumenal Way.

-The itinerants respond to the requests of distant dioceses: the international team invites the brothers of the Way to offer themselves as available to be sent anywhere in the world, and those who feel called by God do so freely.
+The itinerants respond to the requests of distant dioceses: the international team invites the brothers of the Way to offer themselves to be available to be sent anywhere in the world, and those who feel called by God do so freely.

-The itinerants receive this mission in convivences, and in them the team responsible for the Way, or another indicated, check availability and coordinate the activity of the itinerants, in a “systole and diastole” dynamic, according to the example of the Lord, who sent his apostles on mission and then gathered them together, in a secluded place, to hear the wonders that the Holy Spirit performed with them.
+The itinerants receive this mission in convivences and, in them, the team responsible for the Way, or another indicated, checks the availability and coordinates the activity of the itinerants in a “systole and diastole” dynamic according to the example of the Lord, who sent his apostles on mission and then gathered them together, in a secluded place, to hear the wonders that the Holy Spirit performed with them.

 Missionary charisms and consecrated life

-In the various forms of evangelization carried out by the Way, the presence of celibate men and women with missionary vocations are necessary to sustain, accompany and evangelize both in themissio ad gentes and itinerant catechist teams, such as in the seminaries and in the parishes.
-Therefore, in international convivences, men adn women are who, living this itinerary of faith, feel this call from God to give their lives to the New Evangelization, and are sent out.
+In the various forms of evangelization carried out by the Way, the presence of celibate men and women with missionary vocations is necessary to sustain, accompany and evangelize both in the missio ad gentes and itinerant-catechist teams, and in the seminaries and parishes.
+Therefore the men and women who, living this itinerary of faith, feel this call from God to give their lives to the New Evangelization, are sent out in international convivences.

-In addition, since the beginning of the Neocatechumenal Way, hundreds of girls starting this Christian initiation have felt the vocation to the consecrated life and have entered into different monasteries around the world.
+In addition, since the beginning of the Neocatechumenal Way, hundreds of girls starting this Christian initiation have felt the vocation to the consecrated life and have entered in different monasteries around the world.

 Diocesan-missionary Seminaries Redemptoris Mater

-On the 26th of August in 1986, John Paul II enthusiastically welcomed the proposal of Kiko, Carmen and Father Mario to institute a Diocesan Missionary seminary in Rome for the formation of priests for the New Evangelization and commissioned Cardinal Ugo Poletti, Vicar of His Holiness, erect it.
+On the 26th of August,1986, St. John Paul II enthusiastically welcomed the proposal of Kiko, Carmen and Father Mario to institute a Diocesan Missionary seminary in Rome for the formation of priests for the New Evangelization and commissioned Cardinal Ugo Poletti, Vicar of His Holiness, to erect it.

 Since then, 122 seminars have been erected, which have 3 fundamental characteristics: they are diocesan, missionary and international.
-Within the academic, human and spiritual formation of these seminaries, there includes a period of missionary evangelization, and once ordained priests – after a few years of working in parishes – the diocesan bishop allows them to leave to serve in the various mission modalities carried out by the Neocatechumenal Way, according to what is established and approved by the Vatican in the Statutes.
+Within the academic, human and spiritual formation of these seminaries, there is a period of missionary evangelization, and once ordained priests – after a few years of working in parishes – the diocesan bishop may allow them to leave the diocese to serve in the various mission modalities carried out by the Neocatechumenal Way, according to what is established and approved by the Vatican in the Statutes.

-The seminary is erected by the bishop of the diocease and welcomes young men who have discovered the vocation thanks to the neocatechumenal itinerary of Christian initiation.
-In the seminary, the Christian formation through the Neocatechumenal Way in community is a specific and basic element of the formation course.
+The seminary is erected by the bishop of the diocese and welcomes young men who have discovered the vocation thanks to the neocatechumenal itinerary of Christian initiation.
+In the seminary, the Christian formation through the Neocatechumenal Way in a community is a distinct and basic element of the formation course.

-In the following years, numerous bishops have followed the example of the Holy Father by opening other seminaries.
+In the years following, numerous bishops have followed the example of the Holy Father by opening other seminaries.

-Since 1990, the year of the first ordinations, until today, the priests ordained in these Redemptoris Mater seminaries are some 2,380.
+Since 1990, the year of the first ordinations, up until today, the priests ordained in these Redemptoris Mater seminaries are about 2,380.
 Currently, there are 2,300 young men that are preparing for the sacred ordination.

 Families in mission

-Since then, almost 1,800 families have been sent by the last Pontiffs to the five continents to evangelize with their testimony of Christian life in the image of the Sacred family of Nazareth and through various missionary tasks.
+Since then, almost 1,800 families have been sent by the last Pontiffs to the five continents to evangelize with their testimony of Christian life in the image of the Holy Family of Nazareth and through various missionary tasks.

-They are families that, after years in this post-baptismal formation itinerary, many reconstructed, feel grateful for the work of salvation that God has worked in them.
+They are families, many rebuilt, that after years in this post-baptismal formation itinerary are grateful for the work of salvation that God has worked in them.
 These families, most with several children, offer to go in mission, leaving the comfort of their places of origin.
-They leave on mission off to where bishops see the need for a Christian family’s testimony living and taking root in local churches and performing various evangelizing tasks, participating in the implementation of new Christian communities.
+They leave on mission to where bishops see the need for a Christian family’s testimony, living and taking root in the local churches and performing various evangelizing tasks, participating in the implementation of new Christian communities.

-In the Statutes of the Way, it is indicated that the realization of the Neocatechumenal Way can be assisted by families on mission that, at the request of the bishops, are established in de-Christianized areas or where an “implantatio ecclesiae” (Art.33) is necessary.
-[Familias en misión], Statutes of the Neocatechumenal Way, May 11, 2008)
+In the Statutes of the Way, it is indicated that the realization of the Neocatechumenal Way can be assisted by families on mission that, at the request of the bishops, are established in de-Christianized areas or where an “implantatio ecclesiae” (Art.
+33) is necessary. ([Families in Mission], Statutes of the Neocatechumenal Way, May 11, 2008)

 Missio ad gentes

-John Paul II, in the VI Symposium of European Bishops of 1985, indicated that to respond to the secularization from Europe it was necessary to return to the first apostolic model.
+St. John Paul II, in the VI Symposium of European Bishops of 1985, indicated that to respond to the secularization of Europe, it was necessary to return to the first apostolic model.

-Thus, these missio ad gentes, in imitation of the domus ecclesiae, gather in the houses in the midst of the unbaptized and far away from Christianity.
+Thus, these missio ad gentes, in imitation of the domus ecclesiae, gather in the houses in the midst of the unbaptized and those far from Christianity.

-Twelve years after the first sending, the result is that many remote and pagan, who had never entered a church, welcome these Christian communities and begin a conversion itinerary or get closer to faith.
+Twelve years after the first families were sent, the result is that many remote and pagan people, who had never entered a church, get close to these Christian communities and begin a itinerary of conversion or begin to approach faith.

-These communities – which do not start from a sacred atrium, but live in the middle of the world – they constitute a true “courtyard of the Gentiles where men can approach God without knowing him ”, as Benedict XVI pointed out in the speech to the Roman Curia in the year 2009.
+These communities – which do not start from a holy places, but live in midst of the world – constitute a true “courtyard of the Gentiles where men can approach God without knowing him ”, as Benedict XVI pointed out in the speech to the Roman Curia in the year 2009.

-An extraordinary element of this experience are the fruits of communion and unity that occur within their own family, between parents and children.
+An extraordinary element of this experience are the fruits of communion and unity that occur within one’s own family, between parents and children.

 Pope Benedict XVI, from 2006 to 2012, sent 58 missio ad gentes and Pope Francis has sent 128.

-On May 5, 2018, at the international meeting on the occasion of the 50th anniversary of the birth of the first community of the Way in Rome, celebrated in Tor Vergata, the Pope Francis sent 34 new missio ad gentes.
+On May 5, 2018, at the international meeting for the occasion of the 50th anniversary of the birth of the first community of the Way in Rome, celebrated in Tor Vergata, Pope Francis sent 34 new missio ad gentes.